 Headrests that were used by people of chiefly descent were tapu or sacred because the head is considered sacred and should not be touched.
 Headrests were also used to help keep a man’s elaborate hairstyle from being disturbed while sleeping.

 The headrest is imbued with an especially significant spirituality because of its association with the mystical aura of sleep.
 Sleep was recognized as the most intimate relationship with the spirit realm, therefore the decoration on headrests was especially intertwined with their spiritual beliefs, and the human head is associated with concepts of power, therefore anything that was created to support this power was subsequently revered.

 These beautiful form headrests are highly regarded by collectors for their elegant shape

 Headrests like this one are prominent across diverse cultures and eras.
 From the dark vaults of Ancient Egyptian tombs to the banks of the Sepik River, headrests were utilized to support sleepers lying on their sides and preserve intricate hairstyles during the night.
 Many people from ancient civilizations slept on mats, therefore headrests were emblematic status symbols and were generally reserved for prominent figures in such cultures.
 Though they might look uncomfortable in comparison with our Western accommodations, their structure actually supports proper spine alignment.

-Provenance: The Nicolai Michoutouckine Collection (1929-2010) Nicolai was an artist of international repute, Russian born and French he lived in Vanuatu for most of his life.
-A keen collector and promoter of Pacific arts for many decades, his collection was exhibited in a travelling exhibition that went around the world.
-Him and his lifetime partner Aloi were also my friends
+Provenance: The Nicolai Michoutouckine Collection (1929-2010) Nicolai was an artist of international repute, Russian-born, and French he lived in Vanuatu for most of his life.
+A keen collector and promoter of Pacific arts for many decades, his collection was exhibited in a traveling exhibition that went around the world.
+He and his lifetime partner Aloi were also my good friends

 To see many more rare items and the finest masterpieces, please make an appointment with us to visit the gallery.